 The 2004 trench sample results have been passed on to MRM-P in electronic format, unchanged from GEMDL and the KMSP, and are therefore considered to be of high integrity.
-However, two Vulcan[®] design layers, each depicting the three pits, displayed an offset of ~100m in the pit positions.
+However, two Vulcan® design layers, each depicting the three pits, displayed an offset of ~100m in the pit positions.
 This matter was referred to Africa Exploration for resolution-the pit positions used in this study therefore reflect the recommendations of Africa Exploration.

-It is of the Author's opinion that the methodology followed to clean the datasets and the software used in the process is acceptable in the marketplace, therefore it was also used to evaluate the acquisition noted in this report.
+It is of the Author's oping used in the process is acquisition noted in this acceptable in the m